wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-net-6-minimal-api.md

 dotnet run
 ```

-Now browse to <https://localhost:5001/swagger> and you should be able to use the "Try it out" button on the SMS endpoint from there you will see a 200 response code and receive a text message.
+Now browse to <https://localhost:5001/swagger> and you should be able to use the "Try it out" button on the SMS endpoint.
+From there you will see a 200 response code and receive a text message.

 ## Validation